 Gambling is a problem if it causes financial, personal, or other problems for the gambler or those close to them.
 It can cause problems just once in a while (for example, being late with paying for their phone bill some month) or it can be and ongoing problem (for example, gambling with money that was meant for day-to-day expenses).

 Encourage your child or youth to develop a variety of different skills and interests in their spare time.
 Spend time doing things with them.

 Focus on their strengths to help them develop a strong sense of self-worth.

-A little prevention now can go a long way later.
-Many teens don't see betting as a big deal.
+Many children and young people don't see betting as a big deal.
 For many that's probably true.
-The concern, however, is that teens who make gambling a regular part of their recreation now may carry that behaviour with them into adulthood—when they will have greater income, access to credit, and are old enough to get into gambling venues.
+The concern, however, is that young people who make gambling a regular part of their recreation now may carry that behaviour with them as they get older.
+As an adult, when they can get into gambling venues (like casinos and bars), habits and problems can increase when they have a higher income and access to credit.

-Current as of: March 2, 2017
+Current as of: June 15, 2022

 Author: Addiction and Mental Health, Alberta Health Services